'General Hospital' Weekly Spoilers: Dante Returns, Sonny Wonders, And Sasha Gets Defensive With Kiki

 — General Hospital (@GeneralHospital) November 12, 2018

 Fans get some scenes between Franco and Scotty during the week of November 12, and these two always deliver fantastic stuff.
-Soap Central details that Monica will open up to someone about her personal challenges and Peter is going to get an invitation of sorts.
+Soap Central details that Monica will open up to someone about her personal challenges, and that Peter is going to get an invitation of sorts.
 Nina will be fired up, but it’s not known yet who’s on the receiving end of her anger.

 General Hospital spoilers have also teased that Hayden will be reaching out to Finn, and it sounds as if that may come at some point this week.
 There’s no sign at this point that Rebecca Budig is necessarily returning to the role of Hayden, but her sending Finn a message could still shake things up in interesting ways.